paulgovan/BayesianNetwork/cran-comments.md

 * NOTE Maintainer: 'Paul Govan <pgovan1@aggienetwork.com>'

 New submission

-Possibly mis-spelled words in DESCRIPTION:
-  BayesianNetwork (4:14)

-  BayesianNetwork is the package name.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.